syncfusion/blazor-docs/src/buttons/radio-button/how-to/name-and-value-in-form-submit.md

----
-title: "Name and Value in form submit"
-component: "RadioButton"
-description: "RadioButton how to section, name and value in form submit, customize RadioButton appearance."
----

 # Name and Value in form submit

 The name attribute of the RadioButton is used to group RadioButton.
 When the RadioButton are grouped in form, the checked items value attribute